folkertdev/rust-rfcs/text/3720-labeled-match.md

   instructions        686M  ±  267       686M  …  686M           0 ( 0%)        ⚡- 24.9% ±  0.0%
 ```

-In the labeled match version we load many values to the stack explicitly, and keep them there for the full duration of the function.
+In the `loop match` version we load many values to the stack explicitly, and keep them there for the full duration of the function.
 The tail call approach instead needs to load values from the state repeatedly.
 In theory LLVM might be able to remove these redundant loads, but it looks like it can't today.
-Labeled match is easier to optimize by both the programmer and the compiler in this case.
+A `loop match` is easier to optimize by both the programmer and the compiler in this case.

 ## Join points